unicode-org/message-format-wg/exploration/number-selection.md

 With the proposed design, this message would much more naturally be written as:

 ```
-let $count = {$count :number minimumFractionDigits=1}
+.input {$count :number minimumFractionDigits=1}
-match {$count}
+.match {$count}
-when 0 {You have no apples}
+0 {{You have no apples}}
-when 1 {You have exactly one apple}
+1 {{You have exactly one apple}}
-when * {You have {$count} apples}
+* {{You have {$count} apples}}
 ```

-The proposed design is more robust than this alternative, leading to fewer user mistakes and removing rather than adding new error conditions.
-It guides users to making better choices without needing to be actively aware of all the complexities different languages have.
+#### Pros

+- None?

+#### Cons

+- Naïve selection on `:number` will fail, leading to user confusion and annoyance.
+- No encouragement to use the same options for selection and formatting.

+### Do Not Standardize Number Selection

+We could leave number selection undefined in the spec, making it an implementation concern.
+Each implementation could/would then provide their own selectors, and they _might_ converge on some overlap that users could safely use across platforms.

+#### Pros

+- The spec is a little bit lighter, as we've left out this part.

+#### Cons

+- No guarantees about interoperability for a relatively core feature.